Instanton moduli spaces and $\mathscr W$-algebras: Introduction

 This result nicely fitted with the $S$-duality conjecture on the modular invariance of the partition function of $4d$ $N=4$ supersymmetric gauge theory by Vafa-Witten \cite{Vafa-Witten}, as characters of integrable representations are modular forms.
 It was understood that the correspondence \cite{Na-quiver,Na-alg} should be understood in the framework of a duality in string theories \cite{Vafa2}.
 There are lots of subsequent developments in physics literature since then.

-In mathematics, the case $\Gamma = \{e\}$ was subsequently treated by \cite{MR1441880} and Grojnowski \cite{Grojnowski} for $r=1$, and by Baranovsky \cite{Baranovsky} for general $r$.
+In mathematics, the case $\Gamma = \{e\}$ was subsequently treated by \cite{MR1441880} and Grojnowski \cite{MR1386846} for $r=1$, and by Baranovsky \cite{Baranovsky} for general $r$.
 The corresponding $\mathfrak g_{\Gamma,\aff}$ is the Heisenberg algebra, i.e., the affine Lie algebra associated with the trivial Lie algebra $\gl_1$, in this case.

 For $\Gamma=\{e\}$, the symplectic resolution $\Gi{r}^d\to \Uh{d}$ {UhTilder@$\Gi{r}^d$} of the Uhlenbeck space $\Uh{d}$ is given by the moduli space of torsion-free sheaves on $\proj^2$ together with a trivialization at $\linf$ of generic rank $r$ and of second Chern class $d$.
 We call it {\it the Gieseker space\/} in this paper.
 For general $\Gamma$, we have its variant.
 All have description in terms of representations of quivers by variants of the ADHM description, and hence are examples of quiver varieties.
+(See \remref{rem:Gieseker} for historical comments.)

 \begin{NB} The integrable representation becomes irreducible if we only take middle degree homology groups (for $\Gamma\neq\{e\}$). \end{NB}

 This result was extended to an action of the quantum toroidal algebra $\mathbf U_q(\mathbf L\mathfrak g_{\Gamma,\aff})$ on the equivariant K-theory of the moduli spaces when $\Gamma\neq\{e\}$ \cite{Na-qaff,MR1989196}.
 A variant for equivariant homology groups was given by Varagnolo \cite{Varagnolo}.